Why Study Languages and Literatures at PLU?

 - Chinese Studies (major)

-- Scandinavian Area Studies (major)
+- Scandinavian Area Studies (major and minor)

 Where do I start?